diodesign/diosix/README.md

 To build, compile, and run the complete system:

 1. Clone the repository and enter the project directory:

     ```bash
     git clone --branch stable https://github.com/diodesign/diosix.git
     cd diosix
     ```

 2. Compile the hypervisor and boot the system inside QEMU:

     ```bash
     ./scripts/build.sh run
     ```

-By default, the hypervisor routes via the serial port, which QEMU displays directly in your terminal.
-You can exit and terminate the emulator at any time by pressing `Ctrl-a` followed by `x`.
-To enter the QEMU debug monitor, press `Ctrl-a` followed by `c`.
+The build process automatically downloads and compiles an included guest Virtual Machine (VM) called the Root VM.
+Once compilation completes, QEMU boots the hypervisor, which automatically starts and runs this Root VM.

+The hypervisor outputs debug and diagnostic information directly to your terminal window.
+The terminal also provides interactive console access to the running guest VM, allowing you to type commands and log in once the boot process finishes.

+To control the emulator process from your terminal:
+*  **Exit the emulator:** Press `Ctrl-a` followed by `x` at any time to instantly terminate the emulation.
+*  **Enter the debug monitor:** Press `Ctrl-a` followed by `c` to drop into the QEMU monitor shell.

 Here's a recording of a user building and running Diosix, and then logging into and interacting with a Linux guest virtual machine running on the hypervisor.